 - Search for PER14236 on the APVMA website.

-- Read the national guidelines for rabies and other lyssavirus (including ABLV) exposures and infections from the Department of Health.
+- Read the national guidelines for rabies and other lyssavirus (including ABLV) exposures and infections from the Department of Health and Aged Care.

 - Find information on ABLV and handling bats from Workplace Health and Safety Queensland.